mnzaki/ng-fx/README.md

   + ng-switch
   + ng-class
   + ng-repeat
-+ Adding the animations are as simple as adding a css class. ng-Fx uses the ```'fx'``` name space.
++ Adding the animations are as simple as adding a css class. ngFx uses the ```'fx'``` name space.
 Here's an example using a fade animation.
 The list items will enter / leave / and move with the 'fade-down' animation. __Note that ng-repeat will not trigger animations upon page load, the collection you are iterating over must be empty at first then populated, you can achieve this with a simple timeout or some other async operation.__

 ```javascript
 angular.module('foodApp', ['ngAnimate', 'ngFx'])